 The “acceleration” model is a simplified form of the shallow water equations, where only the convective acceleration term is assumed negligible.
 Flows between cells are calculated as a function of the friction and water slopes, and local water acceleration.
 The method is first-order in space and explicit in time, but uses a semi-implicit treatment for the friction term to aid stability.
 Like the adaptive solver, the time step used by the acceleration solver varies throughout the simulation.
 In this case it varies according to the Courant-Friedrichs-Lewy condition and is related to the cell size and water depth.
 The stable time step scales with 1/∆t, and therefore even though it is more complex than the adaptive formulation it can significantly decrease computation time compared with the adaptive solver.

-Finally, the “Roe” solver includes all of the terms in the full shallow water equations.
-The method is based on the Godunov approach and uses an approximate Riemann solver by Roe based on the TRENT model presented in Villanueva and Wright (2006).
-The explicit discretisation is first-order in space on a raster grid.
-It solves the full shallow water equations with a shock capturing scheme.
-LISFLOOD-Roe uses a point-wise friction based on the Manning´s equation, while the domain boundary/internal boundary (wall) uses the ghost cell approach.
-The stability of this approach is approximated by the CFL condition for shallow water models.
-Note: this solver has thus far only been tested on a limited number of scenarios and may not be as robust as the other more commonly used solvers.
+The “FV1” solver includes all terms in the fully shallow water equations.
+The equations are discretised using a Godunov-type finite volume method, including a HLL approximate Riemann solver.
+The FV1 shock-capturing formulation can capture subcritical, supercritical and transcritical flows, and maintains a well-balanced quiescent solution, even when wet-dry fronts intersect steeply-sloping terrain.
+The FV1 solver is recommended in preference to the older “Roe” solver, which is provided for backwards compatibility.
+The Roe solver uses an alternative first-order finite volume formulation based on the TRENT model presented in Villanueva and Wright (2006).
+The Roe solver has only been tested on a limited number of scenarios and may not be as robust as the other more commonly used solvers.

+Finally, the “DG2” solver is a second-order discontinuous Galerkin formulation.
+In addition to the capabilities of FV1, the DG2 solver offers substantially reduced numerical diffusion errors, accurate propagation of wet-dry fronts, and improved energy conservation.
+The DG2 solver is well-suited for simulating high Froude number flows, rapidly-varying flows, low friction flows, or long-running flood simulations.
+The FV1 and DG2 solvers can be configured to run on a CUDA-enabled Nvidia GPU to substantially reduce model runtimes (see Table 6).

 Channel flow solvers